 You might also find this selection of opinions from previous school visits useful.

-The easiest way to book a visit is to fill in the online booking form, which will be automatically submitted via email to the Booking Office.
+The easiest way to book a visit is to fill in the online booking form.

 If, after having confirmed your booking, you realise that you will not be able to make your visit for whatever reason, please let us know by email or phone as soon as possible so that your slot can be made available for another group.